POLICIES, PROCEDURES, & GUIDELINES

 - Application period will end early if the maximum student limit is reached.

 - Membership must be renewed each semester.
-If you leave during the semester, you will no longer be considered a member.

 - Class Registration